danielousa/Dynamics_365/README.md

 Tasks:
 1. Set up the development environment:
-#### Configure the database.
+- Configure the database.
-o
-Establish version control.
+- Establish version control.
-2.
-Implement the Cow (Master Table) entity: o
+2. Implement the Cow (Master Table) entity: o
 Create the table in the database. o